Ricardo Azziz: Research focus

 Azziz is a recognized expert in female reproductive disorders, particularly androgen excess and polycystic ovary syndrome.
 The NIH has funded his research on androgen excess disorders since 1988.
 He has generated more than 500 publications, reviews and chapters, and authored or edited numerous textbooks.

 Azziz has also published in the area of change management in academe, specifically mergers and consolidations.

 Books

 Personal life

-Azziz married Cindy Beckham and had three children.
+Azziz married Cindy Beckham and has three children.
 He is a visual artist, primarily creating pen-and-ink drawings in the surrealist style of the early 20th century, with a published retrospective.
 His work was exhibited at the Art Department at Georgia Regents University.